 - 1. The licensed premises will be a home office where sales invoices are processed online.
-A Home Business is covered under the SEPP requirements. - 2.
-Public submissions were received objecting to storage at the premises or in future, traffic and parking issues, zoning is residential and not for business and unsuitability of the business near residential and school.
-I have considered the submissions received and I note that the licensed premises will only be used for administrative tasks only.
-Customers will not attend the premises to purchase liquor, and no liquor will be stored at the premises - 3.
+A Home Business is covered under the SEPP requirements.
+Council advised that they have no objection to the liquor licence. - 2.
+No public submissions were received relating to any matters with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
-Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community. - 6.
-Plan of management.
+Having reviewed all the material, I am satisfied that granting this application for an online-packaged liquor licence will not be detrimental to the local or broader community.